siriusphp/upload/README.md

 ## Features

-1. Validate files agains a pletora of rules: extension, file size, image size (with, height, ratio)
+1. Validates files agains usual rules: extension, file size, image size (wdith, height, ratio)
-2. Move valid uploaded files into containers.
+2. Moves valid uploaded files into containers.
 Containers are usually local folders but you can implement your own or use other filesystem abstractions like [Gaufrette](https://github.com/KnpLabs/Gaufrette) or [Flysystem](https://github.com/FrenkyNet/Flysystem).

 ## Elevator pitch